roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 ## Notes:

 - All the code showed in this document can be see in [this repository](https://github.com/roccobalocco/NewDBMSProject) or in the `zip` attached within this file.
-- For the realization of the project I used the free tier of Neo4j and, in the last stages, Neo4j desktop.
+- For the realization of the project I used the free tier of Neo4j and, in the latest stages, Neo4j desktop.
 - For the diagrams I used [draw.io](https://www.drawio.com/) and [Star UML](https://www.staruml.io).
 - I tried to specify as many types as possible even if I am using python, to have better readability and code awareness (and also, I do not like untyped languages).
 - The consideration of batch processing, query tuning, and parallel execution using APOC were given to specify how this project can be evolved.